fhiso/legacy-format/dates.md

 {.note}  [GEDCOM 5.5.1] under-specifies how *whitespace* is allowed in *ages*.
 The `Age` production is permissive in its treatment of *whitespace*, including allowing it to be omitted entirely.
-The preceding recommendation ensures that *conformant* ELF applications will be maximally compliant with current GEDCOM application which typically use a single space *character*.
+The preceding recommendation is intended to make *conformant* ELF applications maximally compliant with current GEDCOM implementations which typically use a single space *character*.

 An *age* which uses the `elf:Age` *datatype* *shall* either consist of a quantitative *duration* conforming to the `Duration` or `BareYear`